jelhub/scimgateway/README.md

 ## Azure Active Directory endpoint
 Using plugin-azure-ad we could do user provisioning towards Azure AD including license management e.g. O365

+For testing purposes we could get an Azure free account and in addition the free Office 365 for testing license management through Azure.

 **Azure AD prerequisites**

 - Logon to [Azure](https://portal.azure.com) as global administrator